 Acknowledgement of Country

-Melbourne-born ceramic artist Jan draws on the history, philosophy, and aesthetics of East Asian ceramics, deeply rooted in her connection to the natural world.
-Her work explores rhythm, movement, and the ripple effect, tracing the subtle interplay between human gesture, material response, and environment.
+Melbourne-born ceramic artist Jan Alexander draws on the history, philosophy, and aesthetics of East Asian ceramics, informed by a longstanding connection to the natural world.

-Image “Spirit” stoneware vessel, H19 x W10 cm
+Image “Spirit” stoneware vessel, H19 x W10cm

 Abundance I & II